Vanguard FDIC insured

 Money Market Settlement Fund

-Vanguard uses a money market mutual fund as the central holding for each brokerage account.
-Therefore, any uninvested cash in an account is automatically moved into this money market fund, known as the settlement fund.
+Vanguard uses a money market mutual fund as the core position for every brokerage account.
+This means that any uninvested cash in an account is automatically moved into a money market fund.
+Vanguard refers to this fund as the settlement fund.

-Currently, Vanguard’s Federal Money Market Fund is the designated settlement fund for all brokerage accounts.
+At this time, Vanguard’s Federal Money Market Fund is the only settlement fund available to serve as a brokerage account’s cash position.

 Account Example

-To demonstrate how SIPC protection operates at Vanguard, imagine you have a taxable brokerage account with $600,000 in assets, divided as follows:
+To show how SIPC protection works at Vanguard, imagine you have a taxable brokerage account with $600,000 in assets.
+The portfolio is divided as follows:

 $230,000 in Tesla stock